 - Less corn meal than flour.
 Some recipes will call for equal parts cornmeal and flour, but I find that leads to a dense bread.

 - Uses both baking powder and baking soda.
 Because we are using vinegar, we can use baking soda as a leavener in this recipe.
-We then add in baking soda too to get the perfect amount of rise in this recipe.
+We then add in baking powder too to get the perfect amount of rise in this recipe.

 A Note on Sugar